harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can I capture a Bearer Token from the HTTP response headers using the HTTP step in Harness?

 To capture a Bearer Token from the HTTP response headers using the HTTP step in Harness, you can add a key-value pair in the HTTP step.
-Set the key to "Authorization" and the value to "<+httpResponseHeaders.Authorization>".
-You can then reference this output variable in other steps using "<+pipeline.stages.HTTPStep.spec.execution.steps.Http_1.output.authorization>".
+Set the key to 'Authorization' and the value to '<+httpResponseHeaders.Authorization>'.
+You can then reference this output variable in other steps using '<+pipeline.stages.HTTPStep.spec.execution.steps.Http_1.output.authorization>'.

 ### Can I use secret references like <+secrets.getValue("SECRET_NAME")> when setting environment variables in the Container Step in the CD module, and will these values be sanitized in the logs?